Kelulus

-Kelulus or kalulus is a type of rowing boat used in Indonesia.
+Kelulus or kalulus is a type of rowing boat used in the Nusantara archipelago.
 It is typically small in size and propelled using oar or paddle.
 However, for long-distance voyages, this boat can be equipped with sails.
 It is not the same as prahu kalulis of the eastern part of the Indonesian archipelago.

 Etymology

 The name kelulus seems to be derived from Javanese word "lulus", which means "to go right through anything".
 According to Hobson-Jobson, the literal translation would be "the threader".

 Description

 The earliest report of kelulus is from Hikayat Raja-Raja Pasai (Chronicle of the Kings of Pasai) of the 14th century, in which they are mentioned as one type of vessel used by the Majapahit empire.
 Although they are not well described, kelulus is one of Majapahit's main vessel types after jong and malangbang.

 From Portuguese sources, they are transcribed as calaluz (calaluzes for plural form), whereby they are described as "A kind of swift rowing vessel used in the Maritime Southeast Asia".

+In about 1500 CE, the Sultanate of Malacca opposed Siam with 200 boats, consisting of lancaran and kelulus.
+After Sultan Mahmud Shah of Malacca was deposed from Malacca in 1511, he took over Bintan.
+In 1519 and 1520 he had a fleet consisting of 60 and 100 boats respectively, both being made up of lancaran and kelulus.

 Tome Pires in 1513 reported that the pates (dukes) of Java has many calaluz for raiding, and described:... but they are not fit to go out of the shelter of the land.
 Kelulus were specialty of Java.
 They are carved in a thousand and one ways, with figures of serpents, and gilt; they are ornamental.
 Each of them has many of these, and they are very much painted, and they certainly look well and are made in a very elegant way, and they are for kings to amuse themselves in, away from the common people.
 They are rowed with paddles....
-They go out in triumphal cars, and if they go by sea [they go] in painted calaluzes, so clean and ornamental, with so many canopies that the rowers are not seen by the lord;In 1537, Javanese kelulus encountered in Patani was described as having two rows of oars: One was of short paddles, the other was "like a galley" (long oars); they carried 100 soldiers, with much artillery and firearms.
+They go out in triumphal cars, and if they go by sea [they go] in painted calaluzes, so clean and ornamental, with so many canopies that the rowers are not seen by the lord;

+In 1537, Javanese kelulus encountered in Patani was described as having two rows of oars: One was of short paddles, the other was "like a galley" (long oars); they carried 100 soldiers, with much artillery and firearms.
 Gonçalo de Souza reported that they have 27 oars and carried 20 soldiers.
 They are armed with swivel guns (falconselhos) at the bow and stern.

 Spanish dictionary lists them as "Small boat used in the East Indies".

 Portuguese historian António Galvão in 1544 made a treatise about Maluku, which lists the types of boats from the region, including the kalulus.
 He described the hull as being egg shaped at the middle but sloping upwards at both ends.
 At the prow they are shaped like high snake neck with the head of a serpent and the horns of a deer.